 With all the worry over the turkey, stuffing and gravy, there's no need to stress out about Thanksgiving cocktails.
-Instead, plan ahead and assemble all your ingredients.
-That way, all you have to do is mix and pour on the big day.
+Instead, plan ahead and assemble all your ingredients ahead of time.
+That way, all you have to do is mix and pour your favorite Thanksgiving cocktails on the big day.

 Before the big meal comes the crackers, cheese, and vegetables.
 This is a great time to mix up some savory drinks to complement their light flavors.

 Bloody Marys have always been a favorite drink for early in the day.
 This recipe is perfect for leaving in a bowl on the snack table, complete with ladle, of course.